organisciak/dissertation/document/5_design_objective.md

 ## Approach

-While parameterization studies have compared how shifts in description [e.g. @grady_crowdsourcing_2010] or payment structure [e.g. @mason_financial_2010] affect contribution, very few studies looking at more drastic design manipulations have been performed on a controlled task ^[The recent paper by @mitra_comparing_2015 a notable exception].^[TODO add more citations above]
+While parameterization studies have compared how shifts in description [e.g. @grady_crowdsourcing_2010] or payment structure [e.g. @mason_financial_2010] affect contribution, very few studies looking at more drastic design manipulations have been performed on a controlled task [^The recent paper by @mitra_comparing_2015 a notable exception]. [^TODO add more citations above]

 Still, some unresolved questions in the area are necessary to understand in the pursuit of quality crowd contributions.
 For example, it is still unclear whether simple encoding tasks benefit more from workers' gut instincts or careful consideration.